Table of Contents

 - Prepare the mix with 1:1.5:3 by adding a required amount water as per Water cement ratio.
 Now mix the fresh concrete.

 - See that the Inner surfaces of conical hoppers should be free from moisture and apply grease to it.
-Close the trap door of upper hopper.
+Close the trap door of the upper hopper.

 - Fill the fresh concrete into the upper conical hopper using trowel without compacting it.